vaporif/axelar-relayer-core/README.md

    - Components interact with queues only through trait interfaces, maintaining loose coupling
    - Supports horizontal scaling by allowing multiple instances to consume from the same queue

+The supervisor is optional, and each component can be started as a separate binary.RetryClaude can make mistakes.
+Please double-check responses.